resthub/resthub.org/backbone-stack.rst

 Changelog
 =========

- * 2012-11-28 : RESThub Backbone.js stack 2.0.0 GA has been released!
+ * 2012-11-28: RESThub Backbone.js stack 2.0.0 GA has been released!
- * 2012-11-13 : RESThub Backbone.js stack 2.0-rc4 has been released
+ * 2012-11-13: RESThub Backbone.js stack 2.0-rc4 has been released
- * 2012-10-24 : RESThub Backbone.js stack 2.0-rc3 has been released
+ * 2012-10-24: RESThub Backbone.js stack 2.0-rc3 has been released
- * 2012-10-22 : `RESThub Backbone.js stack 2.0-rc2 <https://github.com/resthub/resthub-backbone-stack/issues?milestone=4&state=closed>`_ has been released
+ * 2012-10-22: `RESThub Backbone.js stack 2.0-rc2 <https://github.com/resthub/resthub-backbone-stack/issues?milestone=4&state=closed>`_ has been released
- * 2012-10-01 : `RESThub 2.0-rc1 <https://github.com/resthub/resthub-backbone-stack/issues?milestone=3&state=closed>`_ has been released
+ * 2012-10-01: `RESThub 2.0-rc1 <https://github.com/resthub/resthub-backbone-stack/issues?milestone=3&state=closed>`_ has been released
- * 2012-08-29 : `RESThub 2.0-beta2 <https://github.com/resthub/resthub-backbone-stack/issues?milestone=1&state=closed>`_ has been released
+ * 2012-08-29: `RESThub 2.0-beta2 <https://github.com/resthub/resthub-backbone-stack/issues?milestone=1&state=closed>`_ has been released

 Bootstrap your project
 ======================

-There are 2 ways to use it in your project :
+There are 2 ways to use it in your project:
     * If you are starting a new RESThub Spring + Backbone stack project, the better way to use it is to use one of the Backbone.js webappp Maven Archetypes described `here <spring-stack.html#bootstrap-your-project>`_
     * You can simply download `latest RESThub Backbone.js stack <https://github.com/resthub/resthub-backbone-stack/downloads>`_, and extract it at the root of your webapp